Skip to main content

 1. Customer relationship management

-Sales and service reps focus on customers’ short-term happiness—CSMs focus on adding value for years to come.
+Sales and support agents focus on customers’ short-term happiness—CSMs focus on adding value for years to come.
 Their commitment doesn’t end when a customer signs up—that’s when it begins.

 Customer success managers own the relationship marketing process.
 They check in with customers regularly to develop an open line of communication to hear and address customer concerns promptly.